 You may see a slight irregularity at this point, which is completely normal.
 Do not worry if you notice your lips are swollen after the treatment, as this is a temporary reaction of the body to the filler.

 When is lip fillers at their peak?
 This is generally when the swelling is at its most severe.
 Your lips may feel more swollen, and any bruising from the injection will start to appear.
-You may feel like your lips appear overfilled, but don’t worry, this is only temporary.
+You may feel like your lips appear overfilled, but this is temporary.

 You might also experience some minor discomfort or pulling.
 A cold compress may help ease the severity.
 Steer clear of salty foods and drink plenty of water to help your body eliminate excess fluid.